PureStack-Engineering/challenge-sap-abap-oo/README.md

 2.  **Constraint:** Do NOT use `LOOP AT` for simple summations.
 Use `REDUCE` or similar functional expressions.
 3.  **Clean Code:** Ensure variables are named correctly and no obsolete keywords are used.

+---

+**Requirement:** Do not move the `.abap` file out of the `src/` folder.

 ### 🚨 CRITICAL: How to work without SAP
 You do **not** need an SAP Server (NetWeaver) to pass this challenge.

 1. We check your logic using **Static Analysis**.
-2. You can write the code in VS Code (with ABAP extensions) or a text editor.
+2. You can write the code in VS Code (recommended extension: *ABAP remote filesystem*) or any text editor.
 3. As long as the syntax is valid according to ABAP v7.50 standards, you pass.

----

 ### 🛠️ Tech Stack Requirements
 * **Language:** ABAP (Version 7.50+ syntax).